wasmCloud/wasmcloud.com/docs/wash-cli/app.md

 wash app put petclinic.yaml
 ```

-### deploy
+### `deploy`
-Application specification versions are deployed _to a given lattice_.
-When a specification is deployed, wadm will start monitoring the state of the relevant lattice.
-Once it is satisfied it has enough information, it will begin its _control loop_, where it constantly compares the desired state of an application with the actual state and issues the appropriate low-level imperative commands to reconcile the two.
+When a version of an application specification is deployed, wadm will start monitoring the state of your lattice.
+Wadm will compare the desired state of an application with its current state and issue the appropriate  commands to reconcile the state.

 Usage: